 - Grandmaster Hwang Kee (Founder of the Moo Duk Kwan)

-- Grandmaster Jae Chul Shin (Moo Duk Kwan Dan Bon #698 and Founder of the World Tang Soo Do Association)
+- Grandmaster Jae Chul Shin (Moo Duk Kwan Dan Bon #698, Founder of the U.S. Tang Soo Do Federation and later of the World Tang Soo Do Association)

 - Master Ki Yul Yu (Moo Duk Kwan Dan Bon #5311)

 - Master Michael W. Hicks (Moo Duk Kwan/U.S. Tang Soo Do Federation Dan Bon #18166)